Frogohips/Frogohips/README.md

 <h6 align="center">Cybersecurity analyst | Offensive security | Detection engineering | Security automation</h6>

 ## Bio
-Cyber Security and Networks graduate with a passion for all things blue team — though I make sure to keep my offensive skills sharp too.
+Cyber Security and Networks graduate with a passion for all things blue team, OSINT & a little offensive security as well.

 I spend some of my time working through CTF challenges, home lab exercises, and penetration testing on intentionally vulnerable systems, and I try to document everything I learn along the way.
 You'll find write-ups here covering my thought process, the vulnerabilities I uncovered, and how they could be remediated.